Understand your cholesterol test results

 Your doctor should look at your results in relation to any other risk factors for heart disease such as high blood pressure, being overweight, smoking, and other health conditions such as diabetes.

-If you are at higher risk or already have cardiovascular disease, for example if you have already had a heart attack, stroke or TIA, or have peripheral vascular disease, you should already be on cholesterol-lowering medication such as statins.
-In the UK, guidelines recommend lowering your non-HDL cholesterol ("bad cholesterol") by at least a 40%.
-If your current non-HDL level is not known, then the guideline is to aim for below 2.5mmol/L (or LDL cholesterol below 1.8mmol/L).
+If you are at higher risk or already have cardiovascular disease, i.e. heart attack, stroke or TIA, or have peripheral arterial disease, you should already be on cholesterol-lowering medication such as statins.
+There are now specific targets to achieve for non-HDL cholesterol (below 2.6mmol/L) and LDL-cholesterol (below 2mmol/L) with a lower the better approach.

 Find out your heart age with the Heart Age Tool